HOW TO SAFELY SURVIVE SECOND NIGHT SYNDROME

 Truth be told, those blankets aren’t all that soft either.
 I’m not sure hospitals have heard of fabric softener.

-At some point a cold stethoscope gets put on her chest, and a thermometer is poking her armpit.
+At some point, a cold stethoscope gets put on her chest.
+Then a thermometer is poking her armpit.

 Then come the clothes.
 Have you ever thought about what clothes must feel like the very first time?

 There are the diaper changes too.
 Most babies don’t love a diaper change in those early days.

 Which part of that sounds comforting?
 If you said skin-to-skin then you would be right.
 The sound of her mama’s voice.
 The feel and scent of her skin.
 She’s not sure what place this is, but this part is pretty awesome.

 Her instincts will usually lead her to the breast.